-The ignition switch (Figure 23), used to start, stop, and preheat the engine, has three positions: Off, On/Preheat, and Start.
+The ignition switch (Figure 32), which is used to start, stop, and preheat the engine, has three positions: Off, On/Preheat, and Start.
 Rotate the key to the On/Preheat position until the glow plug indicator light goes out (approximately 7 seconds); then rotate the key to the Start position to engage the starter motor.
 Release the key when the engine starts.
 The key will move automatically to the On/Run position.
-To shut the engine off, rotate the key to the Off position.
-Remove the key from the switch to prevent accidental starting.
+To shut the engine off, rotate the key to the Off position and remove the key from the switch to prevent accidental starting.

+- . iguio

 - 1. Throttle

-- 2. Hour meter
+- Hour meter

 - 3. Temperature light

 - 4. Oil pressure light

 - 5. Glow plug indicator light

 - 6. Alternator light

 - 7. Cutting unit drive switch

 - 8. Cutting unit shift lever

-- 9. Ignition switch
+- Ignition switch

 - 10. Parking brake

-- Lift lever lock
+- 11. Lift lever lock